tomblanchard/boilerplate/README.md

 ## Credits

-The only reason my boilerplate exists is because I'm constantly learning and checkout out other open-source projects and seeing what parts of it could added to this project, without the following people this boilerplate wouldn't exist:
+The only reason my boilerplate exists is because I'm constantly learning and checking out other open-source projects and seeing what parts of it could added to this project, without the following people this boilerplate wouldn't exist:

 - [Harry Roberts](https://twitter.com/csswizardry) for his amazing work on [inuit.css](https://github.com/csswizardry/inuit.css).
 - [Todd Motto](https://twitter.com/toddmotto), learning from his Grunt setup on [FireShell](https://github.com/toddmotto/fireshell) has made my automation a breeze.